oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        $ unzip /tmp/mii-sample/model-images/weblogic-deploy.zip -d .
        $ rm ./weblogic-deploy/bin/*.cmd
        ```
-       The optional `domain.spec.configuration.model.auxiliaryImages[].sourceWDTInstallHome` attribute can be configured to this reference this WDT installation directory.

        If the `weblogic-deploy.zip` file is missing, then repeat the step to download the latest WebLogic Deploy Tooling (WDT) in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

      - Run the `docker build` command using `/tmp/mii-sample/ai-docker-file/Dockerfile`.